 it's time to move on to the middle school and the relationship between Mikki and Nekota is given more focus.
 Most of all this is a school comedy and a story about friendship, and a good one at that, but there's also underlying romance elements, extremely cute puppy love and even deeper bonds of the soul mates found.

 The characters are a delightful bunch.
 Mikki is an entertaining main character with all her antics and straightforward and cheerful nature.
 Her obliviousness about everything can induce a bit of eye-rolling but she usually delivers the best comedy.
 This is also a coming-of-age story and through Mikki we can see the growing pains of a child slowly becoming a teenager.
 To balance her all-over-the-place nature we have the calm and mature Nekota who gets sucked into her tornado all the time whether he wanted it or not.
 Spun in some more kids and we have a tight and diverse cast of characters.
 Nothing new here, but they are all lovable and we get to see surprisingly much character development considering the length of the story.

 The art is modern cutesy shoujo that's easy and nice to follow and the characters are well designed and distinct enough.
-The best part of the elementary school setting was that the characters get to use their own clothes instead of school uniforms; I just love to see how characters' styles can reflect their personalities and bring even more depth to them.
+The best part of the elementary school setting was that the characters get to use their own clothes instead of school uniforms; I just love to see how characters' styles reflect their personalities.
 And one noteworthy thing is Nekota's permanently grumpy cat face which still manages to be impressively expressive!

 I really enjoyed this series because it was easy to read, terribly funny and the mystery of Nekota's head brought just enough suspension to the story.
 In the end it felt like everything was neatly wrapped up and it was easy to bid everybody farewell cheerfully.
 I'd recommend this if in need of something light and warm to read.
 The romance lovers won't be disappointed either.